 I welcome both spiritual and secular views in my practice, depending on the person’s beliefs and sense of self.

 I initially trained as a physical theatre actor in Mexico (1998-2003) and spent many years working on stage as a producer, director, actor and trainer in Latin America and Europe.

 The Chilean government funded my artistic work, as well as my social work as an applied theatre practitioner.
 During this time, I worked in a men’s prison and with people at risk of social exclusion.
 Nowadays, I collaborate with theatre companies and conceptual artist offering creative consultancy.

-I have been working with the bodily expression of emotions for 20 years, first as an art-form, and now as a way of supporting others to live a fuller life through psychotherapy.
+I have been working with the bodily expression of emotions for over 20 years, first as an art-form, and now as a way of supporting others to live a fuller life through psychotherapy.
 I am absolutely passionate about both.